 In addition to International Standards, Technical Specifications, Publicly Available Specifications and Technical Reports prepared by technical committees, ISO and IEC publish Guides on matters related to international standardization.
 Guides shall be drafted in accordance with the ISO/IEC Directives, Part 2.

 Guides shall not be prepared by technical committees and subcommittees.
 They may be prepared by an ISO Policy Development Committee, an IEC Advisory Committee or Strategic Group, an ISO group reporting to the ISO technical management board, or an ISO/IEC Joint Coordination Group.
-These bodies are referred to below as the “Committee or Group responsible for the project”.
+These bodies are referred to below as the “committee or group responsible for the project”.

 The procedure for preparation and publication of a Guide is as described below.